Tatone26/Numworks-games/README.md

 ## Applications

+**NEW : Data can now be saved, so games now store High Scores and settings.**

+> Be warned : resetting the console will remove any app and all the data too.

 *Feel free to download and copy the code it if you want, but it's quite messy as I work alone.*

 Remember that it is a calculator so it is **NOT** a game console at all !

-I'm also using these projects to learn some Rust, as I am already used to code in C. The code I write is probably not idiomatic at all and anyone good in Rust shouldn't want to read that.
+I'm also using these projects to learn some Rust, as I am already used to code in C. Read it at your own eye's risk !

 PS : These games are tested on a real N0110 and the latest version of the Epsilon software.

   **Instructions and controls are included in the games themselves!**

 - [Snake](./apps/snake/) : My take on the classic game!
-- [Puissance4](./apps/puissance4/) (Connect 4): You can play against your friend or a basic but strong AI, and even try some 3 players games !
+- [Connect Four](./apps/puissance4/): You can play against your friend or a basic but strong AI, and even try some 3 players games !
 - [Solitaire](./apps/solitaire/) : A Classic Solitaire, with classic rules.
 - [Tetris](./apps/tetris/) : Yeah.
 Tetris!
 I *think* I followed every rule of the original game.
 - [Flappy Bird](./apps/flappybird/) : Everybody know Flappy Bird.
 As of today, it is by far the most **technically advanced game** I made. (and the one I worked the most on)